lvgarcia116/MechaCar_Statistical_Analysis/README.md

 <img width="553" alt="Screen Shot 2021-10-08 at 9 04 28 PM" src="https://user-images.githubusercontent.com/86024512/136638441-054ef0d0-bd88-4504-8b5f-213dc691b0e3.png">

 ## Study Design: MechaCar vs Competition
-In an study to compare performance of the MechaCar vehicles against performance of vehicles from other manufacturers this mock study would be reviewing the following three metrics:
+In an study to compare performance of the MechaCar vehicles against performance of vehicles from other manufacturers this mock study would review the following three metrics:
 City efficiency, cost, and safety rating.

 H0: There is no statistical significant difference on the metrics between MechaCar and the competition

 Ha: The is statistical significant difference on the metrics between MecharCar and the competition.

 In order to test the hypothesis, a two sample t-test would be used to determine whether the means of two samples are statistically different.
 The data needed to run the statistical test is the cost, city efficiency mileage, and safety rating data from 100 vehicles.